Pitfalls in Machine Learning Research: Reexamining the Development Cycle: Evaluating the Model

 Aggravating this problem has been the dramatic increase in papers submitted to machine learning-oriented publication venues.
 CVPR alone went from 2,123 papers in 2015 to 6,424 in 2020.
 Reviewers, who are overburdened even with the average load of 5-6 papers, do not have time to work with any available code under these conditions.

 On the commercial side, companies are under no obligation to submit their products to peer review.
 In other industries, it is common practice to seek 3rd party evaluation of a product for quality or standards certification.
 This has rarely been the case in the AI industry.
 When blackbox machine learning products are released without 3rd party evaluation, problems that might otherwise have been identified in testing can emerge in operation.
 In one example, Microsoft released a blackbox web app for photo captioning that reproduced racial stereotypes which are prevalent in computer vision datasets composed of celebrity photos \citep{Scheirer_Bulletin_2020}.
 In another case, Twitter's blackbox photo cropping algorithm demonstrated racial bias, and led someone to start a public experiment on the platform \citep{twitter}.
-Presently, we only see change when there is large public outcry, but as machine learning-based systems proliferate, this will not be a sustainable check on the problem.
+Presently, we only see change when there is large public outcry, which isn't a sustainable strategy.